Seasonal Home Maintenance Checklist

 - Clean gutters and downspouts to prevent blockages and drainage issues.

-- Inspect the roof, chimney, driveway, sprinkler systems, and screen doors and windows for any damage.
+- Inspect the roof, chimney, driveway, sprinkler systems, and screen doors and windows for any loose shingles or damage.

-- Test your home alarm to ensure it’s working properly.
+- Test your Carbon Monoxide detectors and smoke alarms to ensure it’s working properly.

 - Clean refrigerator coils and bathroom vents so they can run efficiently.